buraksenb/Csharp-Projects/README.md

 # DxfReader
 Dxf file is a CAD data file format.
 This application takes input the path of Dxf file text and reads it.
 Output is a list with components in the profile i.e. Line, Circle ...
 Example dxf file is "profile.txt"

+# ReadHexFile
+This application is for reading INTEL Hex file format which is used for storing data.
+Input is path of hex file and the output is a list.
+Example hex file is "stFlash.txt"